thoughtspot/thoughtspot.github.io/_end-user/search/ask-an-expert.md

 You can use **Ask an expert** to ask any kind of question you like.
 Even if your question is about some data that isn't in ThoughtSpot at all, the expert may be able to help, so it's  always worth asking.

+## How can I view the experts for a data source?
+You can view the experts for a data source by creating a search using the data source, and clicking **Ask an Expert**.

+If you have edit permissions for the data source, you can see experts when you [manage experts]({{ site.baseurl }}/admin/data-modeling/add-expert.html).

 ## Related information